Pipelining GEMM with TMA#

 tma_load(s, s * BLK_K)

-2. Main loop: for each K tile we wait for its stage to be ready, run MMA on it, and then immediately put that now-free stage back to work by launching the load for the tile PIPE_DEPTH ahead:
+2. Main loop: for each K tile, wait for its stage, run MMA, then reuse the released stage to load the tile PIPE_DEPTH positions ahead:

 stage = k % PIPE_DEPTH